What cam is right for me?

 -DO NOT let the engine start without oil pressure

--if this is a new engine, be sure to put a liberal amount of assembly lube in the oil pump and prime the oil filter
+– When this is a new engine, be sure to put a liberal amount of assembly lube in the oil pump and prime the oil filter

--disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms
+-Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms.

 -Do not let the starter run for more than 10 seconds at a time

--after oil pressure has been verified, let the engine start and run for five minutes at 1200-1500rpm then shut engine down
+– Once oil pressure has been verified, let the engine start and run for five minutes at 1200-1500rpm then shut engine down

 -Adjust valves then you are cleared to abuse your engine.
 Enjoy the added airflow